qbleuse/AWS-SAMUEL/Documentation/Walkthrough/FindSession.md

 - DescribeGameSessions
 - DescribePlayerSessions

-So we actually do not have the choice of what function to use to get the information on avaiblable and active game sessions.
+So we actually do not have the choice of what function to use to get the information on available and active game sessions.

 Now that the request gives us data about game session, let's handle the response.